Most Christians aren’t aware that more than 2 billion people have never heard about Jesus.

 - Farmers who live in poverty and remain untouched by globalisation and technology

-- Sex trafficking, helps people adopt institutionalised orphans in Russia
+- Helps people adopt institutionalised orphans in Russia

 - Those in poverty: FEBC broadcasts education and training to empower individuals to set